 Regardless of that, it has the quality of being the hardest stone in nature (having a hardness of 10 on the Mohs scale that measures how difficult it is to scratch a mineral).
-Furthermore, its incredible shine has become part of the marriage dream of many women around the world.
-Which makes diamond one of the most ideal and safest options when choosing a center stone for an engagement ring.
+In addition, its incredible shine has become part of the marriage dream of many women around the world.
+Which makes diamond one of the most ideal and safe options when choosing a center stone for an engagement ring.

 How can I use the 4C's to choose the ideal Diamond for my partner?

-Ask yourself: how big is her jewelry?
-If she generally wears small, delicate jewelry, she probably prefers quality over size.
-If she tends to wear large jewelry instead, she may prefer to sacrifice color or clarity for a larger stone.
-Of course, in general, it is advisable to invest in a good cut, since it is what will give the diamond its shine.
+Ask yourself: what size is her jewelry?
+If you generally wear small, delicate jewelry, you probably prefer quality over size.
+If you tend to wear large jewelry instead, even if it is fantasy, you may want to sacrifice a little in color or clarity for a larger stone.
+Of course, in general, it is advisable to invest in a good cut, since it is what will give the diamond shine.